MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, watch selects an (OS dependent) optimal method to watch a
 directory.

 For large trees, the optimal method can be manyfold (10x or even
 100x) faster to recognize when a file has been modified.
 In some cases,
 however, platform optimal methods do not work (such as with some network
 shares, or distributed file systems), so one must use a slower but more
 reliable and portable polling method.
 The *force_polling* keyword causes
 watch to select the polling method in spite of the availability of a
 normally better one.

-KNOWN LIMITATION: When *force_polling* is set,
-the *sleep* setting should be at least 5 seconds.
-It is not currently clear
-why.
+For a detailed discussion, see: `Delivery Completion <../Explanation/DetectFileHasChanged.html>`_

 NOTE::